 While searches for toys increased by 50%:

-You will not get a Limited by Budget status in your campaign overview if your campaign has hit its budget for a particular day.
+You will not get a Limited by Budget status in your campaign overview if your campaign has hit its budget for just that day.

 Ideally, you should set a budget that is only limited by your cash flow.

 But, I can also understand that it can be scary to set a 5x budget.
 What if it doesn’t convert?

 If that’s a concern of yours, you can set a 2x budget, but just remember to review your budget multiple times during the day.

 Most eCommerce stores run Dynamic Remarketing, but on Black Friday, sending generic messages will not break through the digital noise.

 I advise creating a new audience list solely for Black Friday.
 This means you’ll create a brand new audience the day before Black Friday that doesn’t include previous visitors: